samjhill/permapeople-advice/README.md

 # Permaplot: Permaculture Advice

+A companion for the https://permapeople.org garden planning tool.
 Analyzes your garden with the goal of improving its performance, with an eye toward permaculture principles.

 ## Example Output